arjunkomath/TurboWire/apps/server/README.md

 ## Endpoints

-### `/`
+### GET `/`

-This is a WebSocket endpoint that the client connects to.
+WebSocket endpoint that the client connects to.
 This endpoint requires a room name and a valid signature.
 Signature is a cryptographic hash of the room name using HMAC-SHA256 with the signing key and is base64url encoded without padding.

 ### POST `/broadcast`

-This is an endpoint that the server can use to broadcast messages to connected clients.
+Endpoint that the server can use to broadcast messages to connected clients.
 Broadcast requests are authenticated using the `BROADCAST_KEY` and need to include a `room` and `message` in the body.

 ```curl
 curl --request POST \